Distribution-Informed Adaptation for kNN Graph Construction: Preliminaries

 \subsection{The Fitness Kernel}

-The fitness kernel, originally referred to as a mathematical function that quantifies the fitness or suitability of nodes in a network in network science, is utilized to determine $k$ for each sample in our model.
+The fitness kernel, originally referred to as a mathematical function that quantifies the fitness or suitability of nodes in a network under the context of network science, is utilized to determine $k$ for each sample in our model.

 Given a set of d-dimensional vectors $X = \{x_1, x_2, \cdots , x_n \} \in \mathbb{R}^{n\times d}$, we define the fitness kernel $F = \{f_1, f_2, \cdots , f_n \} \in \mathbb{R}^{n\times 1}$ as a one-dimensional vector, serving as an approximation of the data distribution with suitable variation.